JeffersonLab/rfdashboard/docker/oracle/setup/README.txt

 Make sure to change passwords for the users prior to production deployment.
 ##############################################################################

+0. For production, comment out the 'ALTER SESSION SET CONTAINER=XEPDB1;' line.
+It is used by the oracle docker image.
+   Update the passwords set in the SQL files to match your users in the production database.

 1. Create the main user/schema, rfgradteam_owner.
 This contains all of the application tables and this user has unlimited permissions to these tables